gnpy.tools

 gnpy.tools.convert.corresp_next_node(network: DiGraph, corresp_ila: dict, corresp_roadm: dict) Tuple[dict, dict]

-for each name in corresp dictionnaries find the next node in network and its name given by user in excel. for meshTopology_exampleV2.xls: user ILA name Stbrieuc covers the two direction. convert.py creates 2 different ILA with possible names (depending on the direction and if the eqpt was defined in eqpt sheet) for an ILA and if it is defined in eqpt: - east edfa in Stbrieuc to Rennes_STA - west edfa in Stbrieuc to Rennes_STA for an ILA and if it is not defined in eqpt: - east edfa in Stbrieuc - west edfa in Stbrieuc for a roadm “Edfa_preamp_roadm node1_from_fiber (siteE → node1)-CABLES#19” “Edfa_booster_roadm node1_to_fiber (node1 → siteE)-CABLES#19” next_nodes finds the user defined name of next node to be able to map the path constraints - east edfa in Stbrieuc to Rennes_STA next node = Rennes_STA - west edfa in Stbrieuc to Rennes_STA next node Lannion_CAS
+Find the next node in the network for each name in the correspondence dictionaries.
+For each name in corresp dictionnaries find the next node in network and its name given by user in excel. for meshTopology_exampleV2.xls: user ILA name Stbrieuc covers the two direction. convert.py creates 2 different ILA with possible names (depending on the direction and if the eqpt was defined in eqpt sheet) for an ILA and if it is defined in eqpt:

 the function supports fiber splitting, fused nodes and shall only be called if excel format is used for both network and service